By Shell Catalysts & Technologies on Apr 15, 2019

 Additionally, politicians are currently under increasing pressure to improve air quality, particularly in urban areas.
 Some analysts argue that this factor now has a greater influence on transport policy decisions than the wider concerns about climate change.

-But when could the arrival of new mobility options such as battery electric vehicles, which are an important and growing part of the transport mix, cause a significant disruption for the refining industry?
+But when could the arrival of new mobility options such as battery electric vehicles, which are an important and growing part of the transport mix, cause significant disruption for the refining industry?

 The timeline is highly uncertain and there is a wide range of predictions.
 Shell’s view is that the internal combustion engine will continue to power most vehicles over the next couple of decades.
 The lack of sufficient charging infrastructure and electric engine and battery manufacturing capacity provide some reasons to anticipate a relatively slow pace of change globally, as does the current perceived high cost of the vehicles.
 The existing world fleet of passenger cars is also unlikely to be replaced through consumer choice alone unless there are incentives or penalties to encourage a switch.